Skip to content

 One of the first decisions is choosing between human and synthetic hair.
 Synthetic wigs are often more budget-friendly and are very low-maintenance, as they hold their style even after washing.
 However, they can't be styled with heat and don't last as long.
 Our human hair medical wigs provide the most natural look and feel.
 You can style them with heat tools just like your own hair, and they are far more durable with proper care.
 While they require a bit more attention, many women find the realistic appearance and styling freedom are well worth it.

-For a Natural Look: Lace Front and Monofilament Caps
+Getting a Natural Look: Lace Front & Monofilament Caps

 The secret to a truly undetectable wig lies in its cap construction.
 You'll often hear about lace front and monofilament caps, and for good reason.
 A lace front uses a delicate, transparent mesh at the hairline where each hair is hand-tied, creating a seamless transition that gives you the confidence to wear styles pulled back from your face.
 A monofilament top mimics the appearance of a natural scalp, allowing you to part the hair in any direction for ultimate versatility.
 These thoughtful design features are what make a high-quality wig look so realistic.
 The National Breast Cancer Foundation offers a great guide on different cap types.